 When people say that Marvel own the movie business at the moment, they aren't wrong.
 Even when do have a film that isn't as strong as some of the others, they are still considered successful and still add story arcs, character development and other things to the MCU universe.

-With Doctor Strange now out (which I have yet to see) and Guardians of the Galaxy Vol 2, Spider-Man: Homecoming, Thor Ragnarok, and Avengers: Infinity War incoming, there seems to be no stopping them.
+With Doctor Strange now out (which I have yet to see) and Thor Ragnarok, Avengers: Infinity War, Black Panther, Ant-Man and the Wasp and Captain Marvel incoming, there seems to be no stopping them.
 Which is great because they are doing a terrific job.
 Why slow down when the whole world loves what your doing?